dotnet/docs/docs/core/versions/index.md

 - Maps to the `netcoreapp` framework.
 - Describes the packages in the .NET Core distribution.

-Note: [`Microsoft.NETCore.Portable.Compatibility`](https://www.nuget.org/packages/Microsoft.NETCore.Portable.Compatibility) is another .NET Core metapackage.
+Note: [`Microsoft.NETCore.Portable.Compatibility`](https://www.nuget.org/packages/Microsoft.NETCore.Portable.Compatibility) is another .NET Core metapackage that exists to enable compatibility with pre .NET Standard implementation of .NET.
 It doesn't map to a particular framework, so versions like a package.

+**NETStandard.Library**

+`NETStandard.Library` describes the packages that are considered required for modern app development and that .NET platforms must implement to be considered a [.NET Standard](../../standard/library.md) platform.

-### Frameworks
+### Target Frameworks

-Framework versions are updated when new APIs are added.
+Target framework versions are updated when new APIs are added.
 They have no concept of patch version, since they represent API shape and not implementation concerns.
-Major and minor versioning will follow the SemVer rules specified earlier.
+Major and minor versioning will follow the SemVer rules specified earlier, and will coincide with the `MAJOR` and `MINOR` numbers of the .NET Core distributions that implement them.

-The `netcoreapp` framework is tied to the .NET Core distribution.
-It will follow the version numbers used by .NET Core.
-For example, when .NET Core 2.0 is released, it will target `netcoreapp2.0`.
-The `netstandard` framework will not match the versioning scheme of any .NET runtime, given that it is equally applicable to all of them.

 ## Versioning in Practice

+When you download .NET Core, the name of the file you download carries the version, e.g. `dotnet-core-1.1.3-Windows-x64.msi` (general pattern of the file name not guaranteed, just provided as a possible example).

-There are commits and PRs on .NET Core repos on GitHub on a daily basis, resulting in new builds of many libraries.
+There are commits and pull requests on .NET Core repos on GitHub on a daily basis, resulting in new builds of many libraries.
 It is not practical to create new public versions of .NET Core for every change.
 Instead, changes will be aggregated over some loosely-defined period of time (for example, weeks or months) before making a new public stable .NET Core version.

 A new version of .NET Core could mean several things: